-In addition to the region's two National Parks (Dartmoor & Exmoor) and 14 AONB's, there are many other areas with designated protection featuring prominently within Local Plan policies.
-Notable among these are the region's three most significant Green Belts - around Bristol & Bath; Bournemouth / Poole / Christchurch; and Cheltenham & Gloucester.
-Proposals in recent development plans (eg the Gloucester/Cheltenham/Tewkesbury Joint Core Strategy, adopted December 2017 and ill fated West of England JSP) have now started to put these long established Green Belts under pressure, with fierce local debates about how much protection should, or can, be afforded to them in the long term within the context of a desperate shortage of new housing and limited already available land within and around the region's major urban areas.
+Other areas subject to special protection, as well as planning controversy (!) are the region's three most significant Green Belts - around Bristol & Bath; Bournemouth / Poole / Christchurch; and Cheltenham & Gloucester.
+Proposals in recent development plans (eg the Gloucester/Cheltenham/Tewkesbury Joint Core Strategy, adopted December 2017 and the ill fated West of England JSP) have now started to put these long established Green Belts under pressure, with fierce local debates about how much protection should, or can, be afforded to them in the long term within the context of a desperate shortage of new housing and limited already available land within and around the region's major urban areas.